shamanic50/ReP_AL-3D-Lawn-Mower/Test Sketches/Readme.txt

 Open the sketch in 2 seperate ARDUINO IDE editors.  then run the serial mointor of the MEGA (Baud 115200) and the NANO (Baud 9600)
 If all is working well you should see the same Amps and Volts reading on each serial monitor.

+Test Sonar Arrays
+Checks the functionality of the SONAR array.  see the readme.txt in the folder for more details

 Test Wire Function
 Checks that the perimeter wire is working and setup correctly.